Research Fellow in the NMR of Long-Lived Spin States

-You will join the research group of Prof Malcolm H Levitt.
-The project involves the study of long-lived hyperpolarized nuclear spin states and be responsible for the design and implementation of novel NMR experiments employing hyperpolarized nuclear spin states.
-In addition, you will be responsible for interpreting the data in terms of nuclear spin dynamical theories, and for preparing results for publication.
+The project involves the study of long-lived hyperpolarized nuclear spin states.
+You will be responsible for design and implementation of novel NMR experiments employing hyperpolarized nuclear spin states and responsible for interpreting the data in terms of nuclear spin dynamical theories, and for preparing results for publication.

-You will be part of the Magnetic Resonance Section at the Department of Chemistry of Southampton University.
+You will join our Magnetic Resonance Section at the Department of Chemistry of Southampton University.
 The Section has a well-equipped NMR facility including one 700MHz, three 600MHz, one 500MHz, two 400 MHz and a 300 MHz spectrometers.
 A variety of probes allow liquid-state and solid-state experiments as well as micro-imaging and cryogenic experiments.
 The section offers wide expertise that spans from theory of spin dynamics to NMR methodology in solid and liquid state, microfluidics NMR, biomolecular NMR in liquid and solid state and NMR at cryogenic temperatures.
 An in-house mechanical workshop service is available.

 *subject to qualifying criteria

 You should submit your completed online application form at https://jobs.soton.ac.uk.
 The application deadline will be midnight on the closing date stated above.
-If you need any assistance, please call Hannah Nash (HR Recruitment Team) on +44 (0) 23 8059 4043 or email firstname.lastname@example.org Please quote reference 1653522EB on all correspondence.
+If you need any assistance, please call Hannah Farrance (Recruitment Team) on +44 (0) 23 8059 2507.
+Please quote reference 1621221EB on all correspondence.